google/bbr/README.md

 1. join the packetdrill e-mail list, so your e-mails to the list will be accepted by Google groups
 2. edit some files, compile, test
+3. verify that you can certify the origin of this code with a `Signed-off-by` footer, according to the [standards of the Linux open source project](https://www.kernel.org/doc/html/v4.17/process/submitting-patches.html#developer-s-certificate-of-origin-1-1)
-3. git commit your change with a message like:
+4. git commit your change with a message like:

  ```
 packetdrill: add amazing feature foo